ialbert/bio/docs/bio-align.md

 # bio align: perform alignments {#bio-align}

-**Note:** alignments in `bio` are primarily designed for exploratory use, for aligning relatively short (up to ~30Kb long sequences), visually investigating the alignments, interacting with the sequences before and after alignment.
+> **Note:** alignments in `bio` are primarily designed for exploratory use, for aligning relatively short (up to ~30Kb long sequences), visually investigating the alignments, interacting with the sequences before and after alignment.
+>

-Use software that relies on heuristics when investigating large datasets.
+> Use software that relies on heuristics when investigating large datasets.
 Specialized software will operate (many) orders of magnitude faster.
 Depending on your needs you may want to use: `blast`, `blat`, `mummer`, `minimap2`, `lastz`, `lastal`, `exonerate`, `vsearch`, `diamond`.

+Install `bio` with:

+    pip install bio --upgrade

+The full documentation for `bio` is maintained at <https://www.bioinfo.help/>.

 ## Quick start